iamlouk/projects/README.md

 - Something like [simdjson](https://github.com/simdjson/simdjson) but with AArch64 SVE?
 - Something like a compressed bitmap ([see here](https://github.com/RoaringBitmap/RoaringBitmap))?
 - A mini OS for the RISC-V virt `QEMU` platform?
+- A http 1.1 server (I already did that, but:) with `Connection: Keep-Alive` and chuncked transfer encoding and so on support.